NBKRedSpy/CardSurvival-NeverFollowCard/README.md

 # Never Follow Card
 Ever created some clay and had the card move to a stack several pages away?
 Tired of having to move that stack to prevent the view from moving over and over?

 This mod will never move the view to cards that are created.
-The down side is it isn't obvious where the card went.
+The down side is that the location of the created/dropped card may not be obvious.

 # Installation
 This mod requires the BepInEx mod loader.